Asparaginase and Pegaspargase

 Asparagenase and pegasparase can also result in a more severe and protracted form of liver injury marked by fatigue, dark urine and jaundice arising 2 to 3 weeks after starting the enzyme infusions and often between courses of therapy.
 The hepatic dysfunction is accompanied by hepatic steatosis which can be severe and accompanied by jaundice, hepatomegaly and evidence of hepatic failure (somnolence, coma, ascites).
-Imaging of the liver shows hepatomegaly and marked fat accumulation.
+Imaging of the liver shows hepatomegaly and marked fat accumulation arising within a few weeks of starting the agent and sometimes after a single dose.
 Autoimmune and immunoallergic features are uncommon.
 The course of illness varies.
 Recovery tends to be slow, jaundice resolving in 2 to 8 weeks and serum enzymes thereafter.
-Deaths due to asparaginase hepatotoxicity have been reported, but the rate of injury has been less frequent in recent years, probably because use of safer dosage regimens, more purified preparations of the bacterial enzyme, better monitoring, and dose adjustments based upon better understanding of pharmacokinetics.
+Deaths due to asparaginase hepatotoxicity have been reported, but are rare.
+The frequency of this clinically apparent liver injury after asparginase therapy is estimated to be 15% to 20% in adults but less than 5% in children.
+Furthermore, the rate of severe hepatic injury from asparaginase has been less frequent in recent years, perhaps due to safer dosage regimens, more purified preparations of the bacterial enzyme, better monitoring and dose adjustments based upon better understanding of pharmacokinetics.
+Nevertheless, the frequency of hepatotoxicity appears to be similar with standard and pegylated forms of asparaginase.
+Risk factors for clinically apparent liver injury include higher doses, older age and preexisting obesity, hyperlipidemia and diabetes.
 Although of unproven benefit, therapy with L-carnitine and vitamin B is often recommended.
-Interestingly, in many instances asparaginase therapy at reduced doses is tolerated after recovery from the acute episode.
+Interestingly, in many instances asparaginase therapy is tolerated after recovery from the acute episode with either no or milder liver injury.

 The clinical features of hepatic injury due to asparaginase can be overshadowed by its other systemic toxicities, including severe nausea and vomiting, weakness, edema, pancreatitis and encephalopathy.
 Although hypersensitivity reactions to asparaginase are common (it is a bacterial not a human enzyme), these usually occur early before the appearance of liver injury and the hepatic injury is rarely accompanied by fever or eosinophilia or autoantibody formation.